 - Dive Kandooma thila, one of the Maldives' most famous dive sites

-- Encounter schooling eagle rays, manta rays and a grey reef shark cleaning station
+- Encounter eagle rays, manta rays and lots of grey reef sharks

 - A great selection of left and right surf breaks